MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Classic app, form, and view designers are deprecated

 Starting in October 2023, the classic app, form, and view designers are deprecated, by default.
 This means that, by default, all model-driven apps, forms, and views will only open via the modern designers.
-The **Switch to classic** option to revert back to the classic designers from the modern designers will no longer be available.
+By default, the **Switch to classic** option to revert back to the classic designers from the modern designers will no longer be available.

 ### Impact